chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ## System Requirement

 This system is built on following systems :

 - bash
 - nodejs
 - xelatex
 - Lilypond
 - Scheme
 - Festival Speech Synthesis System

 Although this system is partially written by nodejs, this system does not depend on NPM.

-## Directories
+## The Directory Structure

 + chromatic
 	- readme.md